 Have your Say about the VS Lifting Shoe

 What are your thoughts about this top-quality weightlifting shoe?
+Are you considering this one, or planning to go with another brand?
 Leave a comment below and let us know what you think.
 Also feel free to contact us and let us know if you have questions about athletic shoes.

 Latest posts by Tony Calder (see all)

 - Gym Climbing Rope: Top 5 Picks for CrossFit Climbing Ropes - August 28, 2019

 - Reebok Men’s Yourflex Train 10 Cross-Training Shoe Review - August 24, 2019